 A few comments about the obtained results can be briefly outlined.
 If we compare the velocity spectra from ReMi (i.e. phase shift) and the dispersion obtained from ESAC, we can point out a sort of "special feature" since they coincide (the maximum of the velocity spectra and the dispersion curve from ESAC have the same velocity).
 This is clearly not in agreement with the general paradigm often outlined while considering the "ReMi approach", where the dispersion is said to be represented by the "lower limit" of the obtained velocity spectrum (see pertinent literature).
-In this case, the correct/real velocity spectrum obtained from ReMi and not with the lower limit.
+In this case, the correct/real velocity (identified through the ESAC) corresponds to the maximum coherence of the velocity spectrum obtained from ReMi and not with the lower limit.
 The reason is quite simple: the microtremor field is not homogenously (azimuthally) distributed but there are dominating sources in line with the array (in this case the array was in fact perpendicular to two busy streets running one North of it and one South - one was closer than the other and this is shown by the amplitude spectra obtained at the very beginning of the computation).